robinpunn/robinpunn/README.md

 ## Hi there 👋

 I'm **Robin Punnoose**.
 I'm a _freelance_ **_full-stack_** **Web** and **Blockchain** _developer_.
-I'm currently building web2 and web3 projects.
-I mainly use React/Vite with vanilla CSS or Tailwind for the frontend.
-Nodejs has been my go to for the backend, but I have been learning Nest.js as well as looking into other options such as Django and .NET frameworks.
-I've learned blockchain development for EVM chains with Solidity.
-I'm spending my free time learning pixel art with Libresprite and game development with C#/Unity.
+I'm currently building web and blockchain projects.
+I'm also learning more about Smart Contract auditing and Bug Bounty Hunting.

 - 🔭 I’m currently looking for freelance **Full-Stack Web Development** and **Blockchain Development** work
-- 🌱 I’m currently learning **TypeScript**
+- 🌱 I’m currently learning **Smart Contract Auditing**
 - 👯 I’m looking to collaborate on **Open Source** projects
 - 📫 How to reach me:
   <a href="https://www.linkedin.com/in/robin-punnoose/" target="_blank">**LinkedIn**</a>